M Ross Perkins: Early years

 Perkins grew up in Fairborn, Ohio, a suburb of Dayton.
 During his earliest years, his family lived on Titus Avenue in Dayton's Northridge neighborhood, a few houses away from Guided By Voices frontman Robert Pollard.
-Perkins has stated that his proximity and early exposure to Guided By Voices was influential, noting that Pollard's lo-fi production technique and uninhibited vocal approach gave him the confidence to "make weird sounds" with his voice.
+Perkins has stated that his proximity and early exposure to Guided By Voices was influential, noting that Pollard's lo-fi production techniques and uninhibited vocal approach gave him the confidence to "make weird sounds" with his voice.
 In 2002, Perkins began experimenting with a Tascam Portastudio 4-track cassette recorder and amassed a catalog of original songs.

 In 2007, Perkins' early psychedelic material was discovered by MGMT, who offered him a touring support slot at the time of their debut release, Oracular Spectacular, on Columbia Records.
 However, Perkins declined due to anxiety.
 During this time, Perkins worked as a roadie for Buffalo Killers on multiple tours in support of The Black Crowes.
 Perkins later referred to this experience as his "formal introduction to the music industry," and in 2011, all three members of Buffalo Killers acted as his live backing band for a brief period.